 The most popular choice I’ve seen around is mid calf or just under the knee flat boots.
 Personally though, I think that if you can get the rest out the outfit right, then they look good worn with Converse’s too.posted over 6 years ago

 I have this problem a lot – the best way is to go for really low heels.
 I’m a total flats girl, and even I can walk in them all day with ease.
 Primark do some very nice ones right now, and M&S is always great for them.
 They can also look nice with low-top Converse – I wore that to a gig once and I got lots of compliments.

 I was actually planning on wearing long socks tomorrow, so I’ll take photos and post them on my ChicBlog – they should be up in a day or two for you to see what I mean. :)posted over 6 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 i usually wear long socks when im sleeping.
-You can wear that with black heels.posted almost 6 years ago
+You can wear that with black heels.posted over 6 years ago

 Black flats, flat boots, oxford shoes….I guess the main think would be to get a classic-colored shoes (black or grey or beige) so that it doesn’t look too crazy with the socks.
-Unless the socks themselves are very plain, of course.posted over 2 years ago
+Unless the socks themselves are very plain, of course.posted almost 3 years ago